 About Eliza Knight

-Eliza Knight is an award-winning, USA Today bestselling author of historical women’s fiction.
+Eliza Knight is an award-winning, USA Today and international bestselling author.
 Her love of history began as a young girl when she traipsed the halls of Versailles.
 She is a member of the Historical Novel Society and Novelists, Inc., and the creator of the popular historical blog, History Undressed.
 Knight lives in Maryland with her husband, three daughters, two dogs and a turtle.

 USA Today bestselling author Eliza Knight brings together a brilliant dual-narrative story about Nancy Mitford—one of 1930s London’s hottest socialites, authors, and a member of the scandalous Mitford Sisters—and a modern American desperate for change, connected through time by a little London bookshop.